PyMamba/mamba-framework/README.md

 Build Status
 ============

-Mamba uses [buildbot](http://buildbot.net/ "BuildBot") as CI solution, at the moment we provide build tests the following systems and Python implementations:
+Mamba uses [buildbot](http://buildbot.net/ "BuildBot") as CI solution, at the moment we provide build tests for the following systems and Python implementations:

 Known platforms where Mamba runs
 --------------------------------